 “Pregnancy was quite stressful for me and there were times I didn’t feel as if I was coping.
 I soon worked out that keeping my concerns to myself just made me feel worse so I made an exerted effort to talk about my worries, however big or small, to anyone that would listen – mainly friends, my mum, sister or GP.”

-- If these tips are not enough, you may benefit from some outside help from a health care professional such as your GP, obstetrician, midwife, child health nurse (if you already have a child) or a counsellor/psychologist.
+- If you need more help, you could see your doctor, midwife, child health nurse (if you already have a child) or a counsellor.

 - If you feel like you need more help, call the Ngala Parenting Line on 9368 9368 or 1800 111 546 for country callers.